The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 When choosing a Medicare Advantage plan, you have plenty of options.
 Premiums, deductibles, copayments can vary.
 So will your out-of-pocket costs.
 But these costs are often highly competitive and may be less than what you’d pay for Original Medicare.

 Another thing to consider: Medicare Advantage plans limit how much you’ll spend on out of your own pocket each year.
 Original Medicare has no such limit.
 This maximum out-of-pocket (MOOP) limit means you will never pay more than a certain amount every year for your health care, if you use services and providers in your plan.
-In 2020, the average Medicare Advantage out-of-pocket limit was around $4,993.
+In 2022, the maximum Medicare Advantage out-of-pocket limit is $7,550 for in-network services and $11,300 for in-network and out-of-network services combined.
 But Medicare Advantage plan members often pay less than that, depending on the plan.

 Your MOOP includes deductibles, copayments and coinsurance costs.
 But it does not include premiums and Part D cost sharing.